 Event live stream to start 02/27/13 around 9:30 a.m.
 EST:

-Increasingly, the US Navy is leading the charge towards clean energy, which can in turn impact national security an even climate change.
-Through investments in biofuels, construction of a more energy-efficient fleet, forward thinking about issues like rising sea levels and a melting Arctic, and commitments to reduce consumption and reliance on foreign oil, the Navy is leading the charge of a vast energy reform effort to "change the way the US military sails, flies, marches, and thinks."
+The US Navy is now leading the charge towards clean energy—which is big news for national security and even climate change.
+Through investments in biofuels, construction of a more energy-efficient fleet, forward thinking about issues like rising sea levels and a melting Arctic, and commitments to reduce consumption and reliance on foreign oil, the Navy is poised to “change the way the US military sails, flies, marches, and thinks.”